 Paying for College

-It's a Fact: Macomb Community College is a WISE CHOICE!
+It's a fact: Macomb Community College is a SMART CHOICE!

 - Test the waters at one-quarter the cost of a Michigan four-year college or university.